JorjaFox/library/content/posts/recaps/csi/immortality-part-2.md

 * Sara chooses Grissom in the end.

 ## Quotes
-**Sara Sidle** Lady Heather, as much as I'd like to roll out the voluntary red carpet and welcome you here to your own bombing party, I can't find it in my bone marrow to overrule my gut.
+**Sara** Lady Heather, as much as I'd like to roll out the voluntary red carpet and welcome you here to your own bombing party, I can't find it in my bone marrow to overrule my gut.
 But I'm sure you're having a blast with the blasts, so I'll just ask the question... are you the one behind the bombings?
 **Lady Heather** Your hostility connotes jealousy and resentment.
 It doesn't suit
 you, Sara.
-**Sara Sidle** Mrs. Sidle to you.
+**Sara** Mrs. Sidle to you.
 **Lady Heather** Ms. Sidle, isn't it?

 - - -

 **Lady Heather** Do you love him?
-**Sara Sidle** I do.
+**Sara** I do.